psalmody/Bootstrap-Help-Manager/README.md

 7. Edit the modal content with the "Edit" button.
 8. Save

+Note:

-Deleting all the helpers for a page will also delete that page from the database.
+1. Deleting all the helpers for a page will also delete that page from the database.
+2. ALWAYS add "index.html" (i.e. the appropriate index/default filename) to the end of the url for pages.
+Then use the `indexpage` setting in `$().BHMClient()` at initialization to help BHM find the correct page model.